SowmyaMoturu/chatbot/app/chatbot/prompt_template.md

      - "2 PM tomorrow" → `2025-06-20T14:00:00`.

 ### 5. **Finalize Booking**
-- Use `book_appointment` with all required parameters: Prompt if any are missing.
+- Use `book_appointment` with all required parameters: Prompt if patient data is missing.

 ---